MTG/essentia/FAQ.md

 You can also find some examples of interfacing your Essentia cpp code to JavaScript [here](https://github.com/MTG/essentia.js/blob/master/docs/tutorials/2.%20Building%20from%20Source.md#writing-custom-essentia-c-extractor-and-cross-compile-to-js).

-OSX static builds and templates (JUCE/VST and openFrameworks)
+macOS static builds and templates (JUCE/VST and openFrameworks)
 -------------------------------------------------------------

-Here you can find portable 32-bit static builds of the Essentia C++ library and its dependencies for OSX (thanks to Cárthach from GiantSteps) as well as templates for JUCE/VST and openFrameworks:
+Here you can find portable 32-bit static builds of the Essentia C++ library and its dependencies for macOS (thanks to Cárthach from GiantSteps) as well as templates for JUCE/VST and openFrameworks:

 https://github.com/GiantSteps/Essentia-Libraries